savonet/book/technology.md

 recognizable sound.
 This can be achieved by applying a series of sound effects such as

-- a _compressor_ which gives a more uniform sound by amplifying quiet sounds,
+- a _compressor_\index{compressor} which gives a more uniform sound by amplifying quiet sounds,
-- an _equalizer_ which gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
+- an _equalizer_\index{equalizer} which gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
-- a _limiter_ which lowers the sound when there are high-intensity peaks (we want to avoid clipping),
+- a _limiter_\index{limiter} which lowers the sound when there are high-intensity peaks (we want to avoid clipping),
-- a _gate_ which reduce very low level sound in order for silence to be really silence and not low noise (in particular if you capture a microphone),
+- a _gate_\index{gate} which reduce very low level sound in order for silence to be really silence and not low noise (in particular if you capture a microphone),
 - and so on.